GrumpTech/template-renderer/README.md

 # Template renderer

 Creating PDF documents is a common task in software development.
-This repository shows how to create PDF's from HTML templates with the help of three remarkable open source projects.
+This repository shows how to create PDF's from HTML templates using three remarkable open source projects.
 It shows a free and open source alternative to commercial software like Aspose.Pdf or Exstream.

 ## General information